 Our Education Programs

-RMFI aims to integrate an educational component into every volunteer event.
+RMFI aims to integrate an educational component into every stewardship event.
 This varies with each project but ranges from a brief geology talk in the Garden of the Gods to a complex hands-on hydrology lesson on Pikes Peak.
-In addition to our inherently educational volunteer workdays, RMFI offers the below programs for those looking to dig a little deeper.
+In addition to our inherently educational volunteer stewardship days, RMFI offers the below programs for those looking to dig a little deeper.

 Pikes Peak Regional Crew Leader Training

-The Pikes Peak Regional Crew Leader Training is an intensive weekend-long training for volunteers who are interested in becoming certified and active Volunteer Crew Leaders.
+The annual Pikes Peak Regional Crew Leader Training is an intensive weekend-long training for stewardship volunteers who are interested in becoming certified and active Stewardship Crew Leaders.
 While in the training, participants learn how to lead safe, successful trail projects and develop basic trail construction and restoration skills.
-The training is hosted in partnership by Rocky Mountain Field Institute, Trails and Open Space Coalition, Friends of the Peak, and the City of Colorado Springs, Parks, Recreation, and Cultural Services Department.
+The training is hosted in partnership by Rocky Mountain Field Institute, Trails and Open Space Coalition, and the City of Colorado Springs, Parks, Recreation, and Cultural Services Department.
+2024 Crew Leader Training dates are Wednesday May 1st, Saturday, May 4th and Sunday, May 5th.

 Technical Training Courses